rstacruz/dom101/README.md

 ### ready
 > `ready(fn)`

 Executes `fn` when the DOM is ready.
+If the DOM is already ready, the given callback will be called immediately.

 ```js
 var ready = require('dom101/ready');